featureform/featureform/docs/providers/spark_databricks.md

 Featureform supports [Databricks](https://www.databricks.com) as an Offline Store.

 ## Implementation <a href="#implementation" id="implementation"></a>

 With Databricks, you can leverage your Databricks cluster to compute transformations and training sets.
-Featureform however does not handle storage in non-local mode, so it is necessary to seperately register a file store provider like [Azure](azure.md) to store the results of its computation.
+Featureform however does not handle storage in non-local mode, so it is necessary to separately register a file store provider like [Azure](azure.md) to store the results of its computation.

-#### Requirements
+## Requirements

 * Databricks Cluster
 * [Remote file storage (eg. Azure Blob Storage)](azure.md)